QuaSi-Software/Documentation/docs/resie_input_file_format.md

 Please note that UACs should not contain the following characters or sequences:

-- empty spaces
 - the sequence `->`
 - equal to any media names

 ### Energy media

-The specification of components and outputs often mention a medium, such as `m_h_w_ht1 OUT` to specifiy a high temperature heat output of some component.
+The specification of components and outputs often mention a medium, such as `m_h_w_ht1:OUT` to specifiy a high temperature heat output of some component.
 You can find a full explanation of what media are in the context of ReSiE [in the chapter on energy systems](resie_energy_systems.md#energy-media).
 We encourage the use of this naming structure, but this is not strictly necessary.

 ## Project file structure